Download: Guidance and Resources - Standard 8 (PDF, 407.03 KB)

 - How has the governing body shown it’s committed to, and leads, a culture of safety and quality improvement in the organisation?
 How is the extent of this culture in the organisation known?

 - What priorities and strategic directions has the governing body set and communicated to the organisation for safe, inclusive and quality care and services?
+How are priorities reviewed and communicated during emergencies and disasters, including during infectious outbreaks?

 - What information does the governing body ask for about the organisation’s performance and continuous improvement to meet the Quality Standards?